 Getting Started with Payroll KPIs

-The first thing you want to make sure, is to have easily access to these numbers and they are tracked consistently.
+The first thing you want to make sure, is that you have easy access to these numbers and they are tracked consistently.
 If you are processing your payroll through TSheets, you will find these measurements are at your fingertips.

 You may want to better understand the role of KPIs in Business.
-You can then use the formulas provided and track these KPIs manually in a spreadsheet.
+You could then use the formulas provided and track these KPIs manually in a spreadsheet.

 As an alternative, you can automate some of these calculations and the deliver of monthly reports by using a tool like Calxa.

 The process is quite simple.
-Firstly, You build the KPIs using any formula.
-Then, the KPIs can be added to any report to add value or simply run as a trendline chart over a time period.
-The best part, you can set a workflow to deliver these KPI reports directly to your inbox.
+Firstly, track the non-financial numbers using Metrics.
+Then build the KPIs using the formulas above.
+After that, the KPIs can be added to many of our reports to add additional value.
+Or, simply run as a trendline chart for any number of months, quarters or years.
+Ultimately, the best part: you can set a workflow to deliver these KPI reports directly to your inbox.

 Whichever way you are going to do your tracking, it will help you make better decisions in the future.

-Keep in mind on thing.
+Keep in mind one thing.
 On their own, some of these Payroll KPIs and HR Metrics are not very effective unless compared to a benchmark.
 This could be an industry average.
-Or, it could be a comparison to last month’s or last year’s results.
+Or, it could be a comparison to your budget or last year’s results.